GianHein/leetcode-solutions/README.md

 npm run create <problem_slug>
 ```

-wher `<problem_slug>` is the slug of the problem on LeetCode.
+where `<problem_slug>` is the slug of the problem on LeetCode.
 The command will create a new file in the `src/solutions` according to the format described above and generate the Markdown for the problem in the file.

 ## License